f5devcentral/f5-agility-labs-xc/docs/class1/lab1.rst

    |op-pool-basic|

-   Click on "Add Item" to return to the previous screen.
+   Click on "Apply" to return to the previous screen.

 #.
 Below the "Origin Servers" section fill in the Port information